fishcus/KAP-manual/en/model/computed_column/overview.en.md

 *Computed Column* allows you to pre-define actions like data extraction/ transformation/ redefinition in modes, and thus enhance the data semantic abstraction.
 By replacing runtime calculation with offline cube construction, KAP's pre-calculation capability is fully utilized.
 As a result, query performance could improve significantly.
 It's allowed to use Hive UDF in computed column, so that existing business codes can be reused.

+> Notice: Computed column is not available when the data source is Kafka.

 ### Basic Concept and Rules

 - Expression：calculating logic.
 Expression of computed column supports across a fact table or a lookup table.
 Plus, it support cross use columns from different tables.